weinman/catcorr/README.md

 Like Pearson's r and φ (phi), R ∈ [-1,1].

-The implementation allows a "soft" confusion matrix
+The implementation allows a "soft" confusion matrix.

 ## Usage